 19. Craniosacral biodynamics

-21. Qigong, taiji quan (tai chi) and HIV: the psychoneuroimmunology connection22.
-Energy-based therapies in neurology: the example of Therapeutic Touch
+21. Qigong, taiji quan (tai chi) and HIV: the psychoneuroimmunology connection

-23. Qi in chronic fatigue and fibromyalgia24.
-The electrical heart: energy in cardiac health and disease
+24. The electrical heart: energy in cardiac health and disease

 25. Themes of qi and a dozen definitions: content analysis and discussion

 - 31st May 2011

 - Paperback ISBN: